jedimt/ansible-role-nebulon_csi/README.md

 Dependencies
 ------------

-This role relies on the `jedimt.helm` role to install Helm or a working Helm installation.
+Requires a working Helm install.
+If Helm is not installed the `jedimt.helm` role can be used to install it.

 Example Playbook
 ----------------